crayfishx/lookup_http/README.md

-## hiera_http : a HTTP back end for Hiera
+## lookup_http

 ### Description

-This is a back end plugin for Hiera that allows lookup to be sourced from HTTP queries.
+This is a library intended to be used by data lookup tools and allows lookup to be sourced from HTTP queries.
 The intent is to make this backend adaptable to allow you to query any data stored in systems with a RESTful API such as CouchDB or even a custom store with a web front-end

+### History

+Most of this code was previously incorporated inside hiera-http, we decided to split off the HTTP functionality into a standalone library - the main intention for this was to be able to write a HTTP data source for [Jerakia](http://github.com/crayfishx/jerakia) without re-inventing the wheel.

-### Configuration
+### Usage

-The following is an example hiera.yaml configuration for use with hiera-http

-    :backends:
-      - http

-    :http:
-      :host: 127.0.0.1
-      :port: 5984
-      :output: json
-      :cache_timeout: 10
-      :failure: graceful
-      :headers:
-        :X-Token: my-token
-      :paths:
-        - /configuration/%{fqdn}
-        - /configuration/%{env}
-        - /configuration/common

 The following are optional configuration parameters